-A garden deck can be a wonderful element to add to a garden design.
+Garden decking can be a wonderful element to add to a garden design.
 It’s a great option if you want a space to entertain in the garden, but would rather not choose paving or gravel.
 Decking allows old unsightly paving to be covered up, and can lead the eye, and any garden visitors through to another area of the garden.
 Timber is the traditional material for decking but there are other options on the market, just be wary of following design trends.
 Good design and fashion are two completely different concepts, but they are not mutually exclusive; fashions and trends affect the choices we make and provide us with signs of our times.
 Technological advances in materials can change the designer’s palette and transform the appearance of our houses and gardens.
-Below you’ll find advice on how to get the most from your garden deck, from materials to maintenance.
+Below you’ll find decking ideas and advice and how to get the most from your garden decking, from materials to maintenance.

 How to use decking in the garden